xNicklaj/Butter/Docs/Runtime_Sets.md

 }
 #endregion
 ```

+The custom editor is not strictly necessary when creating your own type, however without it you won't be able to see the current elements in the inspector when focusing the set.
+They will still be there, you just won't be able to see them.

 Then, either in your script or by creating a new subscriber you can assign the GameObject to the runtime set.